 - Fabrication.
 “Falsification or invention of any information or citation in an academic exercise.”

 - Fraud.
 “Falsification, forgery or misrepresentation of academic work, including the resubmission of work performed in one class for credit in another class.”

 - Ignorance.
 “I did not know (transgression) was cheating” is not an excuse.

 Diversity.
-Great features are about people, and people are inherently diverse in their ethnicities and life experiences.
+Great features are about people, and people are inherently diverse in their races, ethnicities and life experiences.
 An important component of great feature writing is to accurately encompass the full portrait of our subjects and both how they experience and are perceived by the world.
 This class includes components related to diversity, multiculturalism and inclusivity.
-You will be exposed to these ideas repeatedly, and we will discuss gender, race, ethnicity, religious beliefs, sexual orientation, disabilities and other areas of difference as they relate to feature writing.
+You will be exposed to these ideas repeatedly, and we will discuss gender, race, ethnicity, religious beliefs, sexual orientation, different abilities and other areas of difference as they relate to feature writing.
 Awareness of and willingness to understand these differences is a key step to being able to craft authentic and accurate features.

 Special needs.
 Need to miss class for a religious holiday?
 Not a problem, just let me know.
 Need to adjust something about the class due to a pregnancy- or childbirth-related matter?
 Let’s make a new plan.
 Have any other issues that would potentially influence your performance?
 Please, notify me immediately.
-I will make every possible accommodation, including incorporating the services of the Disability Resource Center if beneficial, to give you the opportunity to succeed in this class.
+I will make every possible accommodation, including incorporating the services of the Accessibility and Disability Resource Center if beneficial, to give you the opportunity to succeed in this class.